jitsi/jitsi-videobridge/doc/callstats.md

-To enable callsstats on JVB, the following properties needs to be set in /etc/jitsi/videobridge/sip-communicator.properties
+To enable callstats on JVB, the following properties needs to be set in /etc/jitsi/videobridge/sip-communicator.properties

     # the callstats credentials